 Is it true that some rabbit breeds have a longer lifespan than others?

-Although there hasn’t been enough research to tell for sure, it’s considered that larger rabbit breeds, like dogs, live shorter lives than smaller varieties.
+Although there hasn’t been enough research to tell, it’s considered that larger rabbit breeds, like dogs, live shorter lives than smaller varieties.

-What can I do to ensure a long and happy life for my rabbit?
+What can I do to ensure my rabbit’s long and happy life?

 Rabbits are sometimes misunderstood as low-maintenance pets, and as a result, many bunnies suffer.
 Rabbits require the proper nourishment as well as appropriate housing and companionship.

-To be happy and live a long life, they also require enrichment and mental stimulation.
+They also require enrichment and mental stimulation to be happy and live a long life.
 Furthermore, keeping your rabbit’s annual vaccines up to date will aid in the prevention of illness and disease.